Mahek-Hotchandani/Coffee_Shop/README.md

 Our project aimsn to experience the essence of excellence at our coffee shop, where quality is brewed into every cup.
 Discover the best of coffee craftsmanship, where every sip is a journey through the world's finest beans and flavors

+## Lists
 # Features

-Clearly organized menu categories, such as coffee, tea, pastries, and sandwiches.
++ Clearly organized menu categories, such as coffee, tea, pastries, and sandwiches.
-Dedicated section highlighting coffee beans from various countries of origin.
++ Dedicated section highlighting coffee beans from various countries of origin.
-Provides an intuitive web interface for users to interact with the model.
++ Provides an intuitive web interface for users to interact with the model.
-Easy-to-use and deployable on local machines or web servers.
++ Easy-to-use and deployable on local machines or web servers.

 # Getting Started